-Participants may voluntarily contribute their eligible compensation as a 401(k) contribution subject to certain regulatory limitations.
+Participants may voluntarily contribute up to 75% of their eligible compensation as a 401(k) contribution subject to certain regulatory limitations.
 Participant contributions to the Plan vest immediately.

 The Plan Sponsor contributes a regular discretionary matching contribution.
-The regular matching contribution is made quarterly and was 25% of participant deferrals in 2010 and 2009, respectively, subject to a limit of 8% of each participant's compensation.
+The regular matching contribution is made quarterly and was 25% of participant deferrals in 2011 and 2010, respectively, subject to a limit of 8% of each participant's compensation.